Get a student of Digital Concept Development as an intern

 Get new perspectives for your digital business development

-An internship agreement is a wonderful opportunity to resolve concrete tasks and at the same time meet an almost completely educated Digital Concept Development bachelor who is able to look at the company’s areas of work with a different set of eyes.
+An intern is a wonderful opportunity to resolve concrete tasks and at the same time meet an almost completely educated Digital Concept Development bachelor who is able to look at the company’s areas of work with a different set of eyes.

 Internships are in the third semester, after 1 year of study.